aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/insert-and-append-documents/_index.md

 You can insert documents while performing find and replace operations.
 For example, a document can contain paragraphs with the text [INTRODUCTION] and [CONCLUSION].
 But in the final document, you need to replace those paragraphs with the content obtained from another external document.
 To achieve that, you will need to create a handler for the replace event.

-The following code example shows how to create a handler for the replacing event to use it later in the inserting process:
+The following code example demonstrates how to create a handler for the replacing event to use it later in the inserting process:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-InsertDoc-InsertDocumentAtReplaceHandler.cpp" >}}